Mjeda family: Ottoman Period

-The progenitor of the family, Bardhi, settled in Shkodër from the village of Kryezi in the Pukë region.
-He took the name Mjeda from the village near Shkodër where he held lands.
-The surname Mjeda is mentioned among the Arbëreshë of Cosenza in 1468 and in Shkodër in 1736.
-The family today consists of two branches: Prizren and Shkodër.
-They became the leading Catholic family of Prizren, having the noble title of effendi, and were engaged in trade between the Italian peninsula, Constantinople, and the Balkans.
+Having settled in Shkodër from the village of Kryezi in the Pukë region, Bardhi Kryeziu took the surname Mjeda from the village near Shkodër where the family held lands.
+The Mjeda family today consists of two branches: Prizren and Shkodër.
+In Prizren they were the leading Catholic family, having the noble title of effendi, and were engaged in trade between the Italian peninsula, Constantinople, and the Balkans.

 Over the centuries, members of the family were merchants, landowners, clerics, and political leaders.
-Today, members of the family mainly live in Albania and Croatia.
+Today, they live mainly in Albania and Croatia.